 One constant that has helped businesses throughout our industry to maintain integrity and productivity over time is people.
 If one considers people to be among a company’s most important assets, then investing in their professional development is a very relevant and wise investment for a company’s future.

 So, how do manufacturers find a group of young executives in an organization for wholesalers to be of any direct value for them and their companies?
-Y.E. provides a forum for manufacturers to build long-term relationships with the next generation of key leaders for current and potential distributor partners.
+EL provides a forum for manufacturers to build long-term relationships with the next generation of key leaders for current and potential distributor partners.
 “Working alongside our distributor partners in an effort to drive future success within our business is an important initiative,” says Garry Jordan from Kohler Co.
 Trent Francisconi with Anvil adds, “The annual Forum is an invaluable opportunity to listen and learn from their successes, failures and challenges, and then readily apply that information.”

 Today, the demands of modern communication technology, which requires more time in front of a computer to answer e-mails, create spreadsheets and manage reports, has made it more difficult to cultivate the personal relationships that today’s industry veterans have effectively used to grow their businesses.
-ASA’s Young Executives helps the next generation of principals and CEOs for our industry sustain this valuable and necessary tradition.
+ASA’s Emerging Leaders helps the next generation of key managers, principals and CEOs for our industry sustain this valuable and necessary tradition.
 Perhaps Ethan Flowers, Brad Taylor and Chris Mullet, from Texas Plumbing Supply, Bradford White and Bradley Corp., respectively, should close with these thoughts: “By bringing together those who represent the future for various segments of the supply chain to understand process and product demands through mutually beneficial networking and educational opportunities, all channel partners will grow in their knowledge of one another’s perspectives.
 This environment helps us to solidify our place in the industry and ensure that it has the greatest chance for success and growth in the future.”